 The people are the subject of culture and of cultural rights, and enjoy the right to participate in and autonomy regarding creation, expression, and participation

-People shall not suffer discrimination or be subject to unduly different treatment based on people group, language, gender, sexual preference, age, location,
+People shall not suffer discrimination or be subject to unduly different treatment based on people group, language, sex/gender, sexual orientation, age, location,

 The people have the right to participate in, appreciate, and enjoy access to culture.